Five Tips for Giving the Best Virtual Presentation

 Engage your audience.

 You might be interested in occasionally changing your visuals: engage your audience with slides to summarize your talking points, links, videos, images, and polls.
 Ask your audience questions, telling them to answer them in the chat feature.
-Whatever visuals you do decide to use, keep them simple and appealing.
-If you use slides, make them available to presentation attendees in advance, so that they can follow along if they wish.
-Consider holding a Q&A session at the end; while this year’s AIHce EXP sessions are pre-recorded, you should be in the chat room of your session to field questions.
+Whatever visuals you decide to use, keep them simple and appealing.
+If you use slides, make them available to attendees in advance so they can follow along (and take notes) if they wish.
+Consider holding a Q&A session at the end; if you are presenting a pre-recorded session at this year’s AIHce EXP, you should be in the chat room of your session to field questions.

-Although you should stay on topic, variety keeps attendees engaged: you don’t want to vary what you say as much as the way in which you say it.
-Constantly try to pull the audience’s attention back to what you’re saying, whether that is through your delivery, or with your visuals or other interactive features.
+Although you should stay on topic, variety keeps attendees engaged: you don’t want to vary what you say as much as how you say it.
+Constantly try to pull the audience’s attention back to what you’re saying, whether through your delivery or with your visuals or other interactive features.

-We are going through an unusual, stressful moment in world history; that’s why we’re holding AIHce EXP 2020 virtually in the first place.
+We are going through an unusual, stressful moment in world history; that’s why we’re holding a hybrid AIHce EXP 2021 in the first place.
 While you can’t be expected to compete with current events for your audience’s attention, many people are looking for ways to keep busy and work on professional development.
 You can help both them and your own professional career by giving them the most interesting virtual presentation you can.